evaherbst/Trabecular_Segmentation_Avizo/README.md

 :speech_balloon: *We would be thrilled if other researchers implemented this method in other (especially freeware) programs.
 The steps can be found in the [Avizo recipe file](https://github.com/evaherbst/Trabecular_Segmentation_Avizo/blob/main/recipe_trabecular_segmentation_Avizo_EH.hxrecipe).
 If you do so, please get in touch so we can link to your method here!*

 We thank [Kamel Madi](https://www.linkedin.com/in/kamelmadi/?locale=en_US) for sharing his Avizo expertise with us.
+We thank the [OATech Network+](https://www.oatechnetwork.org/) for funding our research.